-WE DO NOT ADOPT OUT OF THE COUNTRY.
-NO EXCEPTIONS!
+WE DO NOT ADOPT OUT OF THE COUNTRY, WITH THE EXCEPTION OF CANADA.

-We DO DO DO adopt dogs out of state, but the following restrictions apply:
+We adopt dogs out of state, but the following restrictions apply:

 - We DO NOT fly our dogs.
 Each adopted dog is driven personally by one of our staff right to your door.